School Condition Allocation

 We are aware that non-schools properties submitting a bid will not hold devolved capital funding and this will also be taken into account.

 If you are considering submitting a bid and would like further advice, please do not hesitate to contact our team on:

-The Property Projects Team in the Assets & Regeneration Service within Cheshire East Council can provide professional advice, access to services to support the design, development and project management of the delivery and implementation of your project.
+The Property Projects Team in the Estates Service within Cheshire East Council can provide professional advice, access to services to support the design, development and project management of the delivery and implementation of your project.
 The team can support you in the overall process from inception to completion, including procuring, commissioning and managing all consultants and contractors, and ensure satisfactory compliance with Cheshire East Council’s Constitution.

 Please contact Debra Wrench (01270) 686110 if you would like further advice and to discuss the fees relating to this service.

 If you are intending to self-manage the project and procure Consultants and Contractors directly, please note that formal Landlord Consent is required from Cheshire East Council (contact the Property Helpdesk in the first instance: Telephone: (01270) 686888 or Email: email@example.com and Cheshire East Council’s Constitution must be followed with any contracts appropriately endorsed by the Council’s Legal Services.

 The School Managed Guidance Document is a useful reference and will assist you when considering all of the key elements that are will required when undertaking construction projects on operational premises.
 It also provides guidance on the Client’s duties under the CDM Regulations 2015.